-The X-Pro430 (FlashPro430, ChainPro430 and GangPro430) has Multi-USB feature.
+The X-Pro430 (FlashPro430 (Single), ChainPro430 (Chain) or GangPro430 (Gang)) Flash Programming Adapter (FPA) has Multi-USB feature.
 Up to 8 Flash Programming Adapters can be connected to one PC.
 Each adapter can be controlled by one opened software application.
 Up to eight application software can be opened at the same time.
 Each application software can have independent setup from the other application software setup (code file, controlled microcontroller type etc.)

-When more then one X-Pro430 Adapter is connected to PC then following X-Pro430 Selector dialogue screen will be displayed on the PC screen (see Figure 3.4-1).
+When more then one X-Pro430 adapter is connected to PC then following X-Pro430 selector dialogue screen will be displayed on the PC screen (see Figure 3.4-1).
 Using available buttons the one desired Flash Programming Adapter should be selected.
-Make a sure, that selected X-Pro430 is not used by other opened application.
+Make a sure, that selected X-Pro430 programming adapter is not used by other opened application.